 The Center's 6th Annual Conference: Mercy in the Criminal Justice System

-The Center’s Annual All-day Conference is April 15, 2014, and will be dedicated to the topic of clemency.
-White House Counsel Kathryn Ruemmler will be our keynote speaker and three diverse panels will discuss clemency practice, other post-conviction strategies and services, and explore recent developments and the future of clemency.
-5 Free CLE credits.
-Register here.
+The Center’s Annual All-day Conference was held April 15, 2014, and was dedicated to the topic of clemency.
+White House Counsel Kathryn Ruemmler was our keynote speaker and three diverse panels discussed clemency practice, other post-conviction strategies and services, and explored recent developments and the future of clemency.
 CLE written materials for event may be found here.

 A Conversation with NYC's District Attorneys

-On April 8, 2014, from 4:30 to 6 p.m., in Lipton Hall, the Center and PILC will co-host a panel of leaders among some of the city’s District Attorneys’ offices to discuss the challenges they face and future directions for law enforcement.
-The panelists will be Kenneth P. Thompson (’92), Kings County District Attorney; Daniel R. Alonso (’90), former Chief Assistant, New York County District Attorney’s Office; Mary Jo Blanchard (’98), Counsel to the Investigations Division, Bronx County District Attorney’s Office; and Scott E. Kessler, Domestic Violence Bureau Chief, Queens County District Attorney’s Office.
-RSVP here and download written material here.
+On April 8, 2014, from 4:30 to 6 p.m., in Lipton Hall, the Center and PILC co-hosted a panel of leaders among some of the city’s District Attorneys’ offices to discuss the challenges they face and future directions for law enforcement.
+The panelists included Kenneth P. Thompson (’92), Kings County District Attorney; Daniel R. Alonso (’90), former Chief Assistant, New York County District Attorney’s Office; Mary Jo Blanchard (’98), Counsel to the Investigations Division, Bronx County District Attorney’s Office; and Scott E. Kessler, Domestic Violence Bureau Chief, Queens County District Attorney’s Office.
+Download written material here.

 On November 21, 2013, the Center partnered with the Federal Bar Council to present “Reining in Mandatory Minimums: Perspectives from Both Sides of the “V” in Greenberg Lounge with a dynamic panel of criminal justice experts.